SoulaiVang/React-Data-Display/README.md

 # Installation Instructions

 ## Database Setup
 Please ensure that you have [Microsoft SQL](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) downloaded along with [SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16).
 It should offer to download SSMS when you also install MS SQL as well.
-For this project, I utilized Microsoft SQL Express.
+For this project, I utilized **Microsoft SQL Express**, which `server.js` is specifically configured to.
 Once downloaded, open up SSMS, connect, and create a new database name.

 In SSMS, in order to connect to our backend in the future, right click the `Security` folder and create a new login.
 Choose a login name, and select `SQL Server authentication`.
 De-select `Enforce password policy` and choose a password.
 Once finished, go to `User Mapping` before finish creating the new login, select your database, and make sure that you check `db_owner` and then hit **OK.**